dar3k93/AndroidSecurity/Android_BroadcastReceivers.md

 - Exported: service can be accessed by other application or root

 #### Identify BroadcastReceiver is exported
+- When broadcast receiver is exported without any permission restriction, any application can send broadcast message to the exported receiver.

 - Use **APKTOOL -d file.apk**

-- Check the manifest file for receiver tag and exported attribute if it is True and if there is no other permission is set.
+- Check the manifest file for receiver tag and exported attribute.

 ```AndroidMainfest.xml
 <receiver android:name="TestBroadcastReceiver" android:exported="true">